martinpickering64/cmsInvestigation/content/posts/test1-optional-number.md

 Add the zero value back via Forestry...

 Now, make a simple change outside of forestry and re-import.
 Number still set to zero?

+Forestry.io say they got this right this time.
+So repair the page in Forestry and then re-import from GitHub to see what happens this time?